renanthera/simc-wiki/Druids.md

 * **druid.initial_pulsar_value** (default: 0.0) Set the initial value of the Primordial Arcanic Pulsar legendary.

-* **druid.convoke_the_spirits_deck** (default: 5) The number of cards in the deck used to determine if Convoke the Spirits has a chance to cast an exceptional spell when **not** using the Celestial Spirits Night Fae legendary.
+* **druid.convoke_the_spirits_deck** (default: 5) The number of cards in the deck used to determine if Convoke the Spirits has a chance to cast an exceptional spell when **not** using the Guidance talent.
 (Moonkin: Full Moon, Cat: Feral Frenzy, Bear: Pulverize, Caster: Flourish).

 * **druid.adaptive_swarm_melee_targets** (default: 9) The number of friendly melee players.